// Tokyo Travelogue

 = Day 2

-From this day on, my exploration of Tokyo was solo.
+From this day on, it was my solo exploration of Tokyo.

 The first stop of the day was Shibuya.
-Shibuya is really just a massive commercial street.
-If you are a fan of shopping, you’d probably be very happy, but I’m actually not that interested in shopping, so I just wandered around.
+Shibuya is actually a large commercial street.
+If you are a shopping enthusiast, you will probably be very happy.
+However, I am not actually very interested in shopping, so I just walked around.

-Right out of Shibuya Station is the famous "Statue of Hachiko."
-Many people were lining up there to take photos with the dog statue.
-There were also many people taking photos of the diagonal pedestrian crossing (Scramble Crossing).
+Coming out of Shibuya Station is the famous "Hachiko Statue."
+Many people queue here to take photos with the dog statue.
+Many people also take photos of the diagonal pedestrian crossing here.

 #image("./004.jpg", width: 50%)